Last Updated on September 28, 2025

 - Addressing Underlying Conditions: Patients’ D-dimer levels could be decreased if the basic cause including infections or cancer is addressed.

-High D-Dimer but No Clot
+What is High D-Dimer but No Clot

 What Infections Cause Elevated D-Dimer?